matthewjwoodruff/summaries/README.md

 [Wu and Azarm, 2001](summaries/azarm_2001_metrics.md) : Multi-objective optimization metrics for engineering design.
 Valuable for its context in time (2001) and place (JMD).
 Chapter 5 of (Coello Coello, Van Veldhuizen, and Lamont 2007) is pretty definitive if you just want to know about metrics.

+[Zavala et al., 2014](summaries/zavala_2014_moea.md) : A review spanning 1993-2013, of MOEAs used in structural optimization. *Spoiler alert*: NSGAII gets used the most.

 Citations Source
 ================